 - Exciting opportunities to live and work across the country (see FAQs below for locations)

 - Long-term career opportunities in youth mental health

-As part the program, we support First Nations allied health graduates to engage in a First Nations graduate.
+As part of the program, we support First Nations allied health graduates to engage in the community.
 First Nations Graduates are supported by the First Nations Wellbeing & Healing Division who provide graduates with support and cultural supervision.
 See the FAQ below for more information about the First Nations graduate roles.

 After two graduate intakes in 2022 and 2023, we know that the graduate program is delivering positive outcomes for both early career clinicians and the broader community.
 You can read more about the program’s impact in our Interim Evaluation Report.

 headspace’s vision is that all young people are supported to be mentally healthy and engaged in their communities.
 For this vision to become a reality, we must ensure that our services are culturally safe and responsive to the needs of Aboriginal and Torres Strait Islander young people, their families, and by extension, communities.

 In recognition of this, we are committed to continuous improvement in the ways in which our services connect and engage with Aboriginal and Torres Strait Islander young people.

 Who we're seeking

 - Recent graduates (from the last three years)